hechoendrupal/drupal-console-book/en/contributing/project-requirements.md

 ```
 $ drupal server
 ```
-**NOTE:** Make sure you use your own user and database credentials when running `drush si` and never user root on production.
+**NOTE:** Make sure you use your own user and database credentials when running `site:install` and never user root on production.
 In this example code, we accept all interactive questions, i.e. answering *“yes”* when passing the `-y` argument.